AllStarLink/ASL3-Manual/docs/adv-topics/totp-auth.md

-# TOTP DTMF Authentication
+# Time Based One Time Password Authentication
-TOTP DTMF Authentication allows node administrators to gate privileged DTMF commands behind a one-time password.
+TOTP Authentication allows node administrators to gate privileged DTMF commands behind a one-time password.
 Authorized operators authenticate over the air using a 4-digit user ID and a 6-digit code from a standard authenticator app (Google Authenticator, Authy, FreeOTP, 1Password, etc.) before gaining access to additional commands.

 ## How It Works
 By default, every DTMF function in `rpt.conf` is accessible to anyone who can key the radio.
 This feature adds an **additional, privileged command set** that becomes available only after a user authenticates.